The Best Babymoon Destinations Around the World

 Why the Caribbean makes a great babymoon: If white-sand beaches, (virgin) piña coladas, luxury hotels, and long naps in the sun sound like your absolutely ideal babymoon, look no further than the crystal waters of the Caribbean.
 There are so many ways to do a babymoon in the Caribbean – but these are my favorites!

 Anguilla is a tiny, beautiful Caribbean island located 12 miles north of St. Maarten, and is one of the most picture-perfect destinations in the entire Caribbean.
 While you can definitely find lavish luxury here, the island still feels authentic to its Caribbean roots.
 The cruise ship embargo (no cruises allowed!) keeps this island from becoming overrun by tourists, creating its exclusive vibe.
 This destination is perfect for foodies wanting a cast away-esque Caribbean escape, or beach loving honeymooners looking for a luxury experience.
-Now that I’ve reeled you in, let’s talk about the real selling point, the accommodation!
+Now that I’ve reeled you in, let’s talk about the real selling point, the hotels!

 Where to stay in Anguilla for a babymoon: